ethyca/fides-CICD-Quickstart/README.md

 Annotation coverage: 82%
 ```

   6. **Evaluation:** Performs a Privacy Policy Evaluation using Fides.
 This step runs the command `fides --local evaluate` and the evaluation process uses the `policy.yml` to validate that data annotated in `cookiehouse_core.yml` are compliant.
-An Example output with a violation on `user.date_of_birth` is shown below:
+An Example output with a violation on `user.demographic.date_of_birth` is shown below:

 ```sh
 Loaded config from: .fides/fides.toml